 In this article, I would like to offer a six point thought process that it is logical to go through when trying to discern whether or not embracing Christianity is a wise idea.
 I hope the guide will help someone who is currently agnostic but is exploring (or considering exploring) the Christian faith.

-Before we begin, I would like to note my own perspective, which is that I find excellent arguments for embracing Christianity, and also excellent arguments as to why Christianity doesn’t make sense.
+Before we begin, I would like to note my own perspective, which is that I find excellent arguments for embracing Christianity, but also reasonable arguments as to why some areas of Christian theology are problematic.
 Some of the arguments for and against will come out in this article, but for agnostics who want to go deeper, I have provided a link to an essay I have written at the bottom of the article.

 Without further ado, I will state the six aforementioned considerations, with some personal reflections on each consideration under each heading.